digitalrebar/provision/doc/upgrade.rst

 The plugin system has been updated to a new version.
 All plugins have been updated to use the new version.
 After updating to *v3.7.0*, all plugins must be updated to function.
-The system will start after update, but the plugin-providers will not load until they are

-The plugin system has been updated to a new version.
-All plugins have been updated to use the new version.
-After updating to *v3.7.0*, all plugins must be updated to function.
 The system will start after update, but the plugin-providers will not load until they are udpated.
 Use the RackN UX to get the updates for the plugins.

 The Task subsystem has been updated to default to `sane-exit-codes`.
 This is a change from